Google Classroom Integration

 When you connect your Google Classroom to Edpuzzle, the roster is automatically imported.

-However, once a classroom has been connected to Google Classroom, the only way to add more students is to add the students to the Google Classroom course and then import them to Edpuzzle.
+Once a class has been imported from Google Classroom, the only way to add more students is to first add the students to the Google Classroom course and then import them to Edpuzzle.

-- Click the "Students tab" and on the right-hand side, you'll see the "Import students" button.
-Click it, and you're ready to go!
+- Click the "Class members” tab and on the right-hand side, you'll see the "Import students" button.
+Click that button and your roster should update to include any new students from Google Classroom who have been added since your last import.

-1. Your student didn't log into Edpuzzle with the same email as their Google Classroom email.
+Your student didn't log into Edpuzzle with their Google Classroom email.

-2. Your student created a new account by accident and used an email address different from their Google Classroom email.
+Your student created a new Edpuzzle account by accident and used an email address different from their Google Classroom email.

-3. The student wasn't in your Google Classroom roster when the class was imported.
+The student wasn't on your Google Classroom roster when the class was imported to Edpuzzle.

-To update your student list to reflect your current classroom enrollment, click on the classroom where the student is located.
-Click the "Students" tab, and on the right, click on the "Import students" button.
-Once updated, the student should be able to access their assignments by signing in with the same email they use for Google Classroom.
+To update your class list to reflect your current Google Classroom enrollment, select the class from your My Classes list.
+Go to the "Class members" tab.
+On the right, click the "Import students" button.
+Once updated, the student should be able to access their assignments by signing into Edpuzzle with the same email they use for Google Classroom.

 I can't import my Google Classroom classes or students to Edpuzzle.